arcus/education_r_intensive/README.md

 ## Starting RStudio

 You don't have to have R and RStudio installed on your local computer to learn how to use them.
 We've provided a simple environment you can use.
 It will probably take a few minutes to load up, especially if it's "cold" (hasn't been used by anyone lately).

+If you already clicked on the "launch binder" button as the first activity, you can simply open that tab on your browser.

+Didn't click it before?
+No worries!
 Click below and an RStudio environment will open in your browser window.
 We suggest using Chrome for this.

-Once you click, while you wait for RStudio to load, come back here and read a bit more.
+While you wait for RStudio to load, come back here and read a bit more.

 [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/arcus/education_r_intensive/main?urlpath=rstudio) **← Click the "launch binder" button!**